vparya12/vikesh/README.md

 # vikesh
 Test

-clone this application.
+Clone this application.
-create a new web dynamic project in eclipse. copy this project to the newly created project.
+Create a new web dynamic project in eclipse.
+Copy this project to the newly created project.
 Build the jars files.
+Create a server Tomcat 9 is recomended.
+Open Xampp for mysql
+Create databse anand
-create a server Tomcat 9 is recomemnded. open Xampp for mysql create databse anand import the database file in anand database.
+Import the database file in anand database.